For more information see fcgov.com/solicitation.

 The District Attorney's office is a state government office, which represents the State of Colorado by prosecuting all criminal matters in County and District court.
 If you have a question about such criminal matters, please contact 498-7200.

-If you have received a ticket and need to appear at 215 N Mason Street at 8:00AM for Court, then you are scheduled to appear in Municipal Court.
+If you have received a ticket and need to appear at 215 N. Mason St. at 8:00AM for Court, then you are scheduled to appear in Municipal Court.

 There are instructions on the back of your ticket; you should read the instructions and follow them to the letter.

-Municipal Court is located on the first floor of 215 N Mason Avenue, in the City of Fort Collins, on the north-east corner of Laporte Avenue and Mason Street.
-The building on the south-east side of Laporte Avenue and Mason Street is the Justice Center—DO NOT GO TO THE JUSTICE CENTER to deal with your Municipal Court ticket.
+Municipal Court is located on the first floor of the City of Fort Collins administration building at 215 N. Mason St., on the northwest corner of Laporte Avenue and Mason Street.
+The building on the southwest corner of that intersection is the Larimer County Justice Center—DO NOT GO TO THE JUSTICE CENTER to deal with your Municipal Court ticket.

 In either case, please carefully read the back of your ticket for important rights and responsibilities you have regarding the ticket you have received.
 Any questions you have regarding your ticket should be directed to the Fort Collins Municipal Court at 970-221-6800.
-The Court’s telephone customer service hours are Monday thru Thursday 8AM to 11AM and again 1:00PM to 4:00PM.
-Friday telephone hours are 9:30AM to 11:00AM, and again 1:00PM to 4:00PM.
+The Court’s telephone customer service hours are Monday through Thursday 8-11 a.m. and 1-4 p.m.
+Friday telephone hours are 9:30-11 a.m. and 1-4 p.m.

 If you go to court, you will have several options regarding your case:

-Should you need additional procedural information regarding your ticket, please contact Municipal Court at 221-6800 during the above list telephone customer service hours.
+Should you need additional procedural information regarding your ticket, please contact Municipal Court at 970-221-6800 during the above listed telephone customer service hours.

 Panhandling is defined as to knowingly approach, accost or stop another person in a public place and solicit that person, whether by spoken words, bodily gestures, written signs or other means, for a gift of money or thing of value.
 Panhandling involves speech that is protected by the First Amendment.